Programmer-RZ/MyGit/README.md

-# AutoGit
+# MyGit
-Git is not beginner friendly.
-I myself have had a hard time learning Git.
-AutoGit is the same as Git, but it has easy to remember commands such as "sync" or "create"
+MyGit is a Git clone, with the ability to create your OWN commands!

 # Help
-- You can find the list of commands by typing "autogit help"
+- You can find the list of built-in commands by typing "mygit help"

-# Features
+# Built In Features
 - Git repository template with README.md and .gitignore
 - Stage and commit all
 - Create, switch, and delete branches